raygun101/MarkupKit/README.md

     @IBOutlet var textField: UITextField!

 In either case, when the document is loaded, the outlet will be populated with the text field instance, and the application can interact with it just as if it was defined in a storyboard or created programmatically.
-Note that the `IBOutlet` annotation used by Interface Builder to tag outlet properties is supported by MarkupKit, but is not required.

 ### Actions
 Most non-trivial applications need to respond in some way to user interaction.
 UIKit controls (subclasses of the `UIControl` class) fire events that notify an application when such interaction has occurred.
 For example, the `UIButton` class fires the `UIControlEventPrimaryActionTriggered` event when a button instance is tapped.